DaDevFox/Powertoys-Excel-Search/README.md

-# ExcelSearch
+# OfficeSearch
-This plugin searches Excel files
+This plugin to the PowerToys Run launcher searches Excel spreadsheets, Word documents, and (coming soon) more

 # Installation